 Manila-based company ALT was the facade consultant while Ontario-based RWDI Rowan Williams Davies & Irwin was chosen as the microclimate consultant for the project.

-Coen Design International was responsible for the landscape designing.
+Coen Design International was responsible for landscape designing.
 International Lighting Architecture Bureau served as the lighting consultant.
-AECOM provided budget estimate, cost planning and procurement management services.
+AECOM provided budget estimates, cost planning and procurement management services.